dcppc/2018-may-workshop/agenda.md

  09:15 : Show and tell talks  : Lahey Room (#518)

- _In 5 minutes or less, each team will share some awesome things they have accomplished._
+ _Each team shared some awesome things they have accomplished._

+ _For a video of each talk, visit [this playlist])(https://archive.org/details/commonspilot-may2018workshop-day01).

 - Copper - Charles Reid
 - Argon -  Carl Kesselman